OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:18

-> “There is no fear of God before their eyes.”
+> “They do not have reverence for God before their eyes.”

 ## Romans 3:19